MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2 with Dynamics 365 Remote Assist](#tab/remoteassist)
-**HoloLens 2 with Dynamics 365 Remote Assist** - Get started on day one with HoloLens 2 and the ultimate mixed reality communication app from Microsoft, available together.
-Help your whole company be more productive and innovate with more purpose.
-Experience mixed reality now with Dynamics 365 and solutions from industry partners.

 ## 1. Learn about HoloLens 2 with Dynamics 365 Remote Assist
 Learn about the  [HoloLens 2 with Dynamics 365 Remote Assist edition](https://www.microsoft.com/hololens/buy)